-However, what I see all too often is that people might feel inspired to make important changes but never get around to doing anything.
+However, we see all too often that people might feel inspired to make important changes but never get around to doing anything.

 They say, “I’m done trying to keep up with the Joneses,” but then they still buy that new iPhone that they don’t really care about.
-They say that they want to become a tax-free global citizen, but they continue to live in the US or Denmark or another high-tax country.
+They say that they want to become a tax-free global citizen, but they continue to live in the US, Canada, or another high-tax country.

 The fact is that while it’s good to feel inspired, you then need to actually act on that inspiration to live a Nomad Capitalist lifestyle.

 This isn’t some sovereign citizen nonsense where you go off the grid and refuse to pay a dime in taxes.
 All that will do is land you in jail.

 Instead, becoming a tax-free global citizen is about making real changes that allow you to legally reduce your tax burden, build your wealth faster, and live a freer life.